DanieloFleming/blog/readme.md

 # Just a blog

-This is just a blog a made to play with laravel, other php stuff and front-end stuff.

-The idea is to get familiar with the Art of coding.
+Made with laravel, some js, coldpack of ratlers and candy